Neshoba County Lake

 been reported using liver fishing on the bottom off the road but

-action has been a little slow.
+action is still a little slow.

 Bream should be targeted at depths of 8 - 10